Jean* works with a for-profit talent recruiting office in South East Asia.

 Jean is not only seeing his faith and skills in business integrated in a new way, but he is also mentoring a small group of teens in his community.

 As a teen in Belgium, Jean got involved in a disciple-making movement that quickly expanded from seven guys in one group to 150 people.
 With no centralized structure, groups could quickly split and multiply to make more disciples.

-When Gauthier met his wife and 2018 and began attending a local church, he said ” I never saw myself working with kids or teens.”
+When Jean met his wife in 2018 and began attending a local church, he said ” I never saw myself working with kids or teens.”
 But a friend at church asked him to lead a discipleship group for teenagers who needed mentoring on a more personal level.

 Parents in the church knew they would be sending their kids to university in other Asian countries and wanted them to understand their faith deeply in their teens.